Public holidays

 It’s not permitted to sell alcohol during Buddhist holidays and national elections, so bars and some restaurants may close during those days.

-Thai public holidays in 2024
+When are Thailand’s public holidays in 2025?

 While specific dates may vary yearly, Thailand’s holidays generally remain the same.
 This applies especially to those following the lunar calendar and some additional public holidays announced by the government.